-Most often, you will encounter a dilemma about food and wine matching, and less commonly how to wine and food matching.
+You will often encounter a dilemma about food and wine matching, and less commonly, how to wine and food matching.
 You can read some general tips on combining wine and food in our first record on this topic, and this time, we will talk about this topic in more detail.
 Meat foods are undoubtedly among the most common foods in connection with wines.
-All types of meat are in a good connection with wine, but of course, for each type of meat, we must carefully select the appropriate type of wine.
+All types of meat are in a good connection with wine, but of course, we must carefully select the appropriate type of wine for each type of meat.
 It is important for the wine, which meat and sauce are on the dish.
-Wine is very sensitive about this.
+Wine is susceptible to this.

 Golden Rules for Food and Wine Matching

-We mentioned sauces, which can completely change the basic taste of the meat, and also care should be taken of spices.
-Strong spice and spices in desserts, sausages, and salami can require a completely different wine selection that would otherwise be expected from the basic meal.
+We mentioned sauces, which can completely change the meat’s basic taste, and so you should pay attention to spices.
+Strong spice and spices in desserts, sausages, and salami can require a completely different wine selection which you would otherwise expect from the basic meal.

 Each meat has its wine

 In fact, some meat dishes or types of meat have a very wide range of wines with which they are well trapped, and among them, you will decide which wine regarding the prepared food.

 Some Practical Advice About Food and Wine Matching

 – With boiled pork, many white wines and roses are well-caught, and you can serve white and even red wines baked and dried pork.
 Dry Malvasia, dried or semi-dry sauvignon and cabernet sauvignon, and blue frank or Cviček are excellent companions to baked pork.

 – Beef with a preparation method greatly changes its selection of wines.
 Cooked is well supplemented with some white wine or cviček, which is very lite, but baked or grilled beef is a better companion with a bold red wine such as merlot, cabernet sauvignon, blue pinot.
 For the roast-lung is better to prepare a red wine that has been matured for years.
 We recommend cabernet sauvignon or merlot.